Getting connected - a guide for business

 Check your business address to find out when the nbn™ broadband access network will be available in your area.

 If it isn’t currently available at your address, you can register for updates.

 If the nbn™ broadband access network is being rolled out in your area we will be in touch directly to let you know when your business is ready to connect.

-Once you have confirmed your business is ready to connect to an nbn™ powered plan, the next step is to contact your preferred phone or internet service provider to order a service.
-Your preferred service provider will arrange everything you need to get connected.
+Once you have confirmed your business is ready to switch, the next step is to contact your preferred phone or internet provider to order a service.
+Your preferred provider will arrange everything you need to get connected.

-To avoid disruption to your business, it's important you switch your affected landline phone and internet services before they are disconnected.# Once you have confirmation that you can switch to an nbn™ powered plan, you will have 18 months to move your services before the existing network is switched off.
+To avoid disruption to your business, it's important you switch your affected landline phone and internet services before they are disconnected.# Once you have confirmation that you can switch, you will have 18 months to move your services before the existing network is switched off.

-As affected landline phone and internet services will be disconnected, you should switch across to an nbn™ powered plan as soon as you can.# (Services provided over existing fibre networks (including in-building, health and education networks) and some special and business services may not be affected.)
+As affected landline phone and internet services will be disconnected, you should switch as soon as you can.# (Services provided over existing fibre networks (including in-building, health and education networks) and some special and business services may not be affected.)
 This will help you avoid any last-minute rush to connect.
 It will also help to lower the risk of a break in services.

 If your current service is delivered via an ADSL service, installation of nbn™ supplied equipment on the exterior of your premises should not interrupt your existing landline phone and internet services.